omgnetwork/ewallet/docs/guides/transaction_request_flow.md

 Here is a quick example to give you a better idea of how it works:

 1. Alice generates a transaction request to receive 10 OMG.
-The transaction ID can be embedded in a QR code to provide a better user experience.
+The transaction request ID can be embedded in a QR code to provide a better user experience.
 2. Alice shows her QR code to Bob.
 3. Bob scans it, see the transaction request, updates some parts of it if needed, finalizes it and sends 10 OMG to Alice.